 Another advantage of AirBnB, or CouchSurfing (which is free but aimed at a younger crowd) is that you can ask your hosts to introduce you to their friends who are soccer fans.
-This adds a whole new level to the experience.
+(Here’s a good post on how to find the perfect AirBnB) This adds a whole new level to the experience.
 Seeing soccer in England, for me anyway, is largely about connecting with the locals, so why not do this and save some money?

 Lately, though, it seems even AirBnB is getting expensive.
 I was looking at rooms in the coastal town of Bournemouth, and seeing AirBnB rates well over $100 for anywhere near the town center.
 I then found an independent, three-star hotel practically on the beach for $70 through Expedia — who also offers free cancellation on many reservations, as well as loyalty points you can cash in.